-The theme for #SundaySupper this week is new cooking adventures and tackling something new in the kitchen, hosted by Conni of The Foodie Army Wife.
+I love tackling something new in the kitchen.
 It almost seems silly to say that I’m “tackling” homemade peanut butter, because really, it’s one of the most simple things you can make.
-But,making homemade peanut butter is one of those things that I have want to do for quite a while, so I decided to give it a try.
+But, making homemade peanut butter is one of those things that I had want to do for quite a while, so I decided to give it a try.

-This homemade peanut butter turned out so good that I made not just one batch, but several.
-We love peanut butter in our house, so I have no doubt it will be used up in no time.
-I’m even excited to make some dessert or candies with it!
+This homemade peanut butter turned out so good that when I made it, I made several batches.
+And, I’ve made it numerous times since I first posted this.
+We love peanut butter in our house, so we use it up in no time.

 To make homemade peanut butter like I did, you’ll need 1 pound of peanuts.
 I used salted party peanuts because I have a ton to use up, but you can use almost any kind you like.
 Put your peanuts in a food processor with a metal blade and get ready to give them a ride!